ico-eagleye/OppositeRenderer/README.md

 ### This fork
 The project was forked to use it as basis for implementation of the [Vertex Connection and Merging algorithm](http://cgg.mff.cuni.cz/~jaroslav/papers/2012-vcm/) as part of [Valdis Vilcans's master's thesis project at DTU](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6830).
 Due to delays in development, the current implementation contains only vertex connection part (bidirectional path tracer) with recursive MIS weight computation (no merging).

 - The files with notable modifications compared to the original project have authors listed in the header.
+Most important are added files in "RenderEngine/renderer/vcm" directory, BSDF and BxDF classes, modifications in OptixRenderer class and files in "RenderEngine/material".
 - [tech. rep. (xx)] comments in the code refer to formulas of the tech report ["Implementing Vertex Connection and Merging"](http://iliyan.com/publications/ImplementingVCM/ImplementingVCM_TechRep2012_rev2.pdf)
 - The Server project hasn't been yet updated to work correctly due to changes in RenderEngine.
 So currently it compiles, but is non functional.